 Have each participant write a fact about themselves on an 8 ½ x 11 white sheet of paper.
-Make sure that they know that the fact will be shared and used to identify them.
+(Excellent use of scrap paper!)
+Make sure they know the fact will be shared and used to identify them.
 Do not put a name on the paper.
 (Younger participants can draw a picture of something that they like.)
-Once they are done, have them crunch up the paper into a “snowball”.
+Once they are done, have them scrunch up the paper into a “snowball”.
 Choose an appropriate snowball activity.
-They can throw them at a target, toss them back and forth like an egg toss, stack them into a snow mountain or any other snow game that mixes up the snowballs.
+They can throw them at a target, toss them back and forth like an egg toss, stack them into a snow mountain, or do any other snow game that mixes up the snowballs.
 When they are done with the game, have each participant grab a snowball, open it up and share it with the group.
 They need to see if they can guess who it is.

 To process this activity, ask these questions:

 - Did you enjoy our indoor snowball fight?

 - Did you enjoy learning something about the others in the group?

 - Did you notice any answers that recurred or any themes within the group?